 One of the key areas of change relates to overseas expenditure.
-Under the current SME and RDEC Schemes, there are no restrictions on costs relating to overseas expenditure.
-This means that SMEs are able to claim for R&D expenditure for contractors and externally provided workers (EPWs), regardless of where the work takes place.
-Companies claiming through the RDEC scheme have no restrictions on qualifying payments for EPWs, but there are some restrictions on payments to contractors.
+Under the former SME and RDEC Schemes, there were no restrictions on costs relating to overseas expenditure.
+This meant that SMEs were able to claim for R&D expenditure for contractors and externally provided workers (EPWs), regardless of where the work took place.
+Companies claiming through the RDEC scheme also had no restrictions on qualifying payments for EPWs, but there were some restrictions on payments to contractors.

-For now, let’s focus on the changes made by the new schemes.
+But this has all changed under the new schemes.
 The headline here is that there are restrictions on qualifying payments to overseas EPWs and contractors.
-This limits the relief that businesses can expect, and might also necessitate a more considered approach to planning how and where R&D activities are conducted.
+This limits the relief that businesses can expect, and might also demand a more considered approach to planning how and where R&D activities are conducted.

 Overseas expenditure – the basics